Watching sports with my daughter is different than watching sports with my son. I admit that it shouldn’t be, but it is.

 I hope these WNBA athletes continue to inspire my daughter (and sons, too).
 I want her to persevere and break through glass ceilings, to avoid the temptation to stand by and let others receive all the opportunity and glory.

 Disclaimer: I received tickets to attend the game with my daughter.
-Although I was given tickets, the ideas within this post are my own and I strongly stand by them.
+Although I was given tickets, the ideas within this post about the We Stand for Women event are my own and I strongly stand by them.

-Editor’s Note: This post has been cross-posted at NYC Dads Group.
+Editor’s Note: This post has been cross-posted at City Dads Group.